Ring of Brodgar Stone Circle and Henge

 History

-The Ring of Brodgar has never been excavated, so we don’t know its age for sure.
-In the absence of scientific dates, our best guess is that the main ring was constructed between 2600 and 2400 BC.
-The surrounding burial mounds and stone setting date from between 2500 and 1500 BC.
+There’s been limited archaeological investigations at the Ring of Brodgar, so we don’t know its age for sure.
+In the absence of scientific dates, our best guess is that the main ring was constructed sometime between 2600 and 2400 BC.
+The surrounding burial mounds and stone setting likely date from between 2500 and 1500 BC.

 Scheduled in 1882, it was one of the first places to be protected as a site of historical significance in the British Isles.